Amazonia Connected

 Outside the Classroom

 Participating in this SSIR course will allow you the opportunity to take part in a variety of activities outside the classroom.
-You will explore and camp in Virginia’s Great Dismal Swamp over a September weekend to understand the cultural, political, and ecological parallels between this Virginian backwater and the world’s largest jungle.
-This trip will also prepare you for Fall Break when you will travel to the Amazon rainforest!
+You will explore and camp in Virginia’s Great Dismal Swamp to understand the cultural, political, and ecological parallels between this Virginian backwater and the world’s largest jungle.
+This trip will also prepare you for a trip to the rainforest!
 Over the course of the year, each student is responsible for selecting, curating, and facilitating a discussion on a classic film about Amazonia so the class can learn the myths, misperceptions, and motives of the storytellers.
 We will have Amazonian Feast, where we visit a river and have a picnic of Amazonian foods available here.
 Also, Amazonian experts will be invited to campus to talk with our class about the geography, ecology, and struggle of the Amazon.

 Research and Capstone Project